String Conversion and Formatting¶

 FixedPoint.bits¶

-Using the format_spec
+Using the format_spec type 'b', 'o', 'd',

-allow you to format the FixedPoint.bits
+'x', or 'X' allow you to format the FixedPoint.bits as an

 >>> a = FixedPoint(0b1111_0000_1011, m=14)